StudioLE/AlexaTogglSkill/README.md

 ## Roadmap / Future Features

-This is very much alpha software at present, it's currently only configured to work with `en-GB` language, but it will only take a couple more lines of code to get it working in `en-US` and then `de-DE`.
+The skill is currently only configured to work in the `en-GB` language, but it will only take a couple more lines of code to get it working in `en-US` and even `de-DE`.

-Next step will be adding POST methods so you can start and stop timers.